-Mason's Systems Engineering and Operations Research bachelor's degree holds accreditation from the Accreditation Board for Engineering and Technology (ABET).
+Mason's Systems Engineering bachelor's degree is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).

 ABET only accredits programs that meet specific quality standards, recognizing individual programs, not entire institutions.